b2io/base2.io/_content/jobs/04-aws-software-engineer.md

 ### Requirements

-- Professional experience creating web applications in a team environment
-- Competency with JavaScript concepts and patterns
+- Professional experience with JavaScript
-- Experience in Node.js and AWS Lambda
+- Interest in or experience with serverless Node.js on AWS Lambda
-- Familiarity with cross-browser compatibility testing
 - Competency using debugging tools and troubleshooting
 - Comfortable with direct client contact and communication